 The fourth issue addressed the topic "Nature and Technology, Revisited" and was published in April 2011.

-The fifth issue focuses on "American Food Cultures" and has been published in spring 2012.
+The fifth issue focused on "American Food Cultures" and was published in spring 2012.

-The sixth issue, published in April 2013, revolves around "American Memories."
+The sixth issue, published in April 2013, revolved around "American Memories."

 The seventh issue (2014) was centered on "American Anxieties."